nekonoshiri/simplepubsub/README.md

 Implementation of `Publisher[Message]`.

 This implementation uses WeakKeyDictionary to manage subscribers.
-This may prevent a memory leak if subscription loses any strong references before unsubscribed:
+This may prevent a memory leak if subscription loses all strong references before unsubscribed:

 ```Python
 publisher = WeakrefPublisher()